jadsonjs/gitlab-flow/README.md

    - It is more complex than GitHub Workflow
    - Git's history becomes unreadable due to the various Merge Requests between branches.

+### GitLab Flow vs GitHub Flow

+The biggest difference between GitLab Flow and GitHub Flow are the branches of the environment in GitLab Flow (for example, pre-production and production)
+GitHub flow assumes that if you are on the master you can go to production.
+GitLab flow allows the code to pass through internal environments before it reaches production.

+### GitLab Flow vs GitFlow

+GitLab flow is more favorable to the application of Continuous Integration then Gitfow.
+The division master/develop makes the Continuous Delivery and the Continuous Integration harder with Gitflow.
+In GitFlow the creation of branches such as hotfix and release can make integration complex.

  ## GitLab Flow in practice